stephenslab/rss/docs/Example-5B.md

 [VB subroutines](https://github.com/stephenslab/rss/tree/master/src_vb) of RSS are installed.
 Please find installation instructions [here](RSS-via-VB).

+Since a genome-wide enrichment analysis is conducted here, this part is more complicated than [Example 5 Part A](Example-5A).
+It is advisable to go through [Example 5 Part A](Example-5A) before diving into this real data example.

 ## Step-by-step illustration

 ### Fitting the baseline model with [`example5_null.m`][]